Tattooing in South Korea

 Tattooing in South Korea has a long and controversial history.
-Since 1992, South Korean law permits only licensed medical practitioners, as opposed to tattoo artists without medical degrees, to open tattoo parlors.
-A September 2025 law allowing non-medical practitioners to perform tattooing with a license will be in effect two years later.
+Since a 1992 Supreme Court ruling, South Korean law had restricted tattooing to licensed medical practitioners, as opposed to tattoo artists without medical degrees.
+In May 2026, the Supreme Court overturned this precedent, ruling that ordinary tattooing by non-medical practitioners does not by itself constitute unlicensed medical practice under the Medical Service Act.
+A September 2025 law that licenses non-medical tattooists is due to take effect in October 2027.
 It is not illegal to have a tattoo; only the army prohibits tattoos, and people can get tattoos after serving in the military.
 Attitudes towards tattoos and people who have them are often negative, particularly among the older generations of South Koreans.

 History

 Historical texts can show that tattoos were practiced in the tribal confederacies Mahan, Jinhan and Pyŏnhan of Samhan.
 This tattoo practice served primarily as a type of magic charm or talisman, used by fishermen and divers in the southern part of the country to protect from sea monsters.

 The significance of tattoos changed during the Goryeo Dynasty (918 to 1392) and proceeded into the Joseon Dynasty (1392–1910).
 Individuals who committed crimes would have tattoos describing their infractions etched into their skin over exposed areas where it could be seen by others.

 During the Joseon dynasty another type of tattoo custom called yeonbi, appeared alongside the punishment tattoo.
 "This practice... was a pledge of love or devotion between two (or more) people..".
 This type of tattoo was a symbol of loyalty displayed by marking the name of a loved one onto an individual's body.
 Though popular, these tattoos were illegal, and if revealed the owner would be punished by law.

 During the 20th century, tattoos in Korea became customary for gangs and thus created an association of the two.
 This was an imitation of Japanese gang culture during Japan's colonial rule of Korea (1910-1945).
 This further contributed to the distaste for tattoos already present in the Confucian culture of Korea.